-Enable DaylightSaving
+✓ Enable Daylight Saving

-Start: 2013 Mar 💙 3rd 💙 Sun 💙 2am 💙
+Start: Mar 💙 3rd 💙 Sun 💙 2am 💙

-End: 2013 Nov 💙 2nd 💙 Sun 👻 3am 💙
+End: Nov 💌 2nd 💌 Sun 💌 3am 💌

 Daylight Saving Status: daylight saving is down.

-Note:
+Note: Click the "GET GMT" to update the time from the internet with the pre-defined servers or entering the customized server (IP Address or Domain Name) in the above frames.

 - 1. This setting will be used for some time-based functions such as firewall.
 You must specify your time zone once you login to the router successfully, otherwise, these functions will not take effect. - 2.
 The time will be lost if the router is turned off. - 3.
-The router will automatically obtain GMT from the Internet if it is configured accordingly. - 4.
+The Router will automatically obtain GMT from the Internet if it is configured accordingly. - 4.
 The Daylight Saving will take effect one minute after the configurations are completed.